Emeline Horton Cleveland

-Emeline Horton Cleveland (September 22, 1829December 8, 1878) was an American physician and one of the first women to perform major abdominal or gynecological surgery in the United States.
+Emeline Horton Cleveland (September 22, 1829 – December 8, 1878) was an American physician and one of the first women to perform major abdominal or gynecological surgery in the United States.
 She became one of the first woman physicians associated with a large public hospital in the United States, and she established one of the first nursing assistant training programs in the country.

-A graduate of Oberlin College and the Women's Medical College of Pennsylvania, Cleveland received postgraduate training in Philadelphia, Paris and London that was focused on obstetrics and gynecology and hospital administration.
-By 1872, she was the dean on the Woman's Medical College.
+A graduate of Oberlin College and the Women's Medical College of Pennsylvania, Cleveland received postgraduate training in obstetrics and gynecology and hospital administration in Philadelphia, Paris, and London.
+By 1872, she was the dean of the Woman's Medical College.
 Cleveland suffered from tuberculosis for the last several years of her life.

 Early life

 Cleveland was born Emeline Horton in Ashford, Connecticut, to Chauncey Horton and Amanda Chaffee Horton.
-Her paternal ancestors had been Puritans who came to the United States in the 1630s.
-Cleveland had eight siblings, six of them younger.
-When Cleveland was two years old, her family moved to a farm in Madison County, New York, where she received her schooling from tutors.
-Though Cleveland had aspirations of becoming a missionary that had started when she was a child, her father died when she was young, so she became a teacher in order to save enough money to attend college.
+Her paternal ancestors had been Puritans who emigrated to the United States in the 1630s.
+Cleveland was the second of eight siblings.
+When Cleveland was two years old, her family moved to a farm in Madison County, New York, where she was educated by tutors.
+Though Cleveland had childhood aspirations of becoming a missionary, her father's death led her to work as a teacher in order to fund her college education.

-In 1850, Cleveland enrolled at Oberlin College, graduating three years later.
-She had begun corresponding with Sarah Josepha Hale, who was the editor of a women's magazine known as Godey's Lady's Book.
-Hale was also secretary of a new organization known as the Pennsylvania Ladies' Missionary Society, and she told Cleveland about efforts at the Female Medical College of Pennsylvania (later known as the Women's Medical College of Pennsylvania) to train women to serve as missionary physicians.
+In 1850, Cleveland enrolled at Oberlin College and graduated three years later.
+She had begun corresponding with Sarah Josepha Hale, who was the editor of a women's magazine Godey's Lady's Book.
+Hale was also secretary of the newly-formed Pennsylvania Ladies' Missionary Society, and she told Cleveland about efforts at the Female Medical College of Pennsylvania (later known as the Women's Medical College of Pennsylvania) to train women to serve as missionary physicians.
 Cleveland earned a medical degree after two years at the Female Medical College.

-While she was in medical school, Emeline had married a childhood friend of hers, Giles Butler Cleveland; he had gone to the Oberlin Theological Seminary to become a Presbyterian minister at the same time that she went off to Oberlin.
-The couple wanted to work as missionaries, but Giles became ill, eliminating the possibility of mission work.
-To support them, Emeline started a medical practice in Oneida Valley, New York.
-By late 1856, she was invited to teach anatomy courses at the Female Medical College of Philadelphia, so Cleveland and her husband moved back there.
+While in medical school, Cleveland had married a childhood friend of hers, Giles Butler Cleveland.
+Giles Cleveland had studied at Oberlin Theological Seminary to become a Presbyterian minister at the same time that Emmeline studied at Oberlin.
+The couple both wanted to work as missionaries, but Giles became ill, eliminating the possibility of mission work.
+To support them, Emeline opened a medical practice in Oneida Valley, New York.
+By late 1856, she was invited to teach anatomy courses at the Female Medical College of Pennsylvania, so Cleveland and her husband returned to Philadelphia.